 What is worth learning will be work to grasp.

 What is worth teaching will take time to show.

 What is worth doing will take love to Finish.

 If you are a teacher and it is your first year, cheers for sticking with it.
 We have landed, and we are running.
 If you have been teaching for years (SHEESH), you donʻt need an award; you are one to the community.

 Completely accredited by

 I think we can beat Phelps to the finish.

-This post originally appeared on Christiana’s personal website, which can be found here.
+This post originally appeared on Christiana’s personal website.